seed-rs/seed-rs.org/crate/guides/0.8.0/attributes.md

 ## Future

-Macro `attrs!` will be replaced with a safer and more readable API that consists struct `A` and associated methods.
+Macro `attrs!` will be replaced with a safer and more readable API that consists of a struct `A` and associated methods.
 You can see drafts in [this issue](https://github.com/seed-rs/seed/issues/312#issuecomment-565832751).